Part 1: The Evil Inside

 The Thing That Should Not Be lurking inside me was far worse.
 The darkness looming in my gut would scare Tim Burton’s boogie man.
 This was more like one of H.R.
 Giger’s nightmares.
-Entangled with my warm intestines, it made itself at home in my personal space and planned to burst out of my chest at any moment, grinning victoriously with an unidentifiable internal organ in each hand.
+Entangled with my warm intestines, it made itself at home in my personal space and planned to burst out of my chest like an alien from Aliens at any moment, grinning victoriously with an unidentifiable internal organ in each hand.

 Low Tibetan mantras drifted in through the window behind my head.

 Fever-induced delirium.
 People wandered in and out of the room, but the door was locked.
 The ceiling fan spun slowly above me despite the switch being off.
 The constant drone of mosquitoes in my head was brain generated; the creatures didn’t dare feed on someone so sick, for fear of their own lives.

 Some people pay good money to kill this many neurons on a weekend, but my only hope was to get out of bed and keep some water down.
 With power-hungry politicians gobbling up babies and millionaires dreaming of being billionaires, my meager request from life didn’t seem like too much to ask.